Configure GCP Compute Resource Policies

 Start and stop instances on a schedule

-Development and test environments often run on schedules to reduce costs by shutting down instances outside business hours.
+Development and test environments often run only during business hours to reduce compute costs.

 import * as pulumi from "@pulumi/pulumi";